VitaliyAbramov/CloudBank/README.md

 # CloudBank

 Cloud bank - is a cloud system which represents the bank.
 It will helps users to transfer money from one service to anouther and storage your own virtual money in cloud.
-Now it is the first version (1.1) of this project.
+Now this is the first version (1.1) of this project.
 But you can use this for education or use as an example in your own project.

 # Stack of technologies in this project:
 1. Java 8.